nedcpr/digit_classifier-js-/index.md

 ---
+layout: page
 title: Home
-layout: page
 ---

 # Image Classifiers

-Examples of vision classifiers using JavaScript from PhD students at the School of Cybernetics, studying the [fast.ai](https://course.fast.ai) course.
+Examples of image classifiers developed by PhD students from the School of Cybernetics, studying the [fast.ai](https://course.fast.ai) course.